SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 #### Spring Framework Configuration Resources

 The following Spring container configuration is referenced in the integration steps.
-These items are explained in detail in the [Integration part of the Spring Framework documentation]({{ site.links-springfw-five-integration }}){:target="_top"}.
-[SolResources.xml]({{ site.repository }}/blob/master/src/spring-framework/resources/SolResources.xml){:target="_blank"} available from the GitHub project contains the full Spring configuration file for these resources, and how each of these resources relates to integration with Solace is explained in the subsequent sections as these resources are introduced.
+These items are explained in detail in the [Integration chapter of the Spring Framework documentation]({{ site.links-springfw-five-integration }}){:target="_top"}.
+[SolResources.xml]({{ site.repository }}/blob/master/src/spring-framework/resources/SolResources.xml){:target="_blank"}, available from the GitHub project, contains the full Spring configuration file for these resources, and how each of these resources relates to integration with Solace is explained in the subsequent sections as these resources are introduced.

 | Resource | Value |
 | --